 The BND story is here.

-As of April 2018, the Federal Reserve has allowed the Territorial Bank of American Samoa access to the U.S. payments system nearly two years after the bank first applied.
-The decision is a boon to the remote U.S. territory in the South Pacific, where more than half of the households are at, near or below the federal poverty level.
-Officials across the seven islands that comprise American Samoa have been scrambling for a way to maintain local banking services since the Bank of Hawaii announced in 2012 it was leaving the territory.
+In April 2018, the Federal Reserve allowed the Territorial Bank of American Samoa access to the U.S. payments system, nearly two years after the bank first applied.
+The decision is a boon to the remote U.S. territory in the South Pacific, where more than half of the households are at, near, or below the federal poverty level.
+Officials across the seven islands that comprise American Samoa had been scrambling for a way to maintain local banking services since the Bank of Hawaii announced in 2012 it was leaving the territory.
 [Reference]

 The Territorial Bank of American Samoa is designed to serve as a a fully functioning financial institution, providing a range of products and services including savings and checking accounts, ATM services, debit cards, consumer and business loans and lines of credit and other services typically provided by banks.
 With the phrase “The People’s Bank” or “Faletupe o le Atunu’u”, the Bank will operate under a team of locally seasoned banking professionals and experienced U.S. banking management.
 With the creation of TBAS, consumers and businesses of the territory will be guaranteed a choice in financial services.
 The TBAS website is here.